Helme – Teutonic Castle Helmet

 History

 The exact date of the castle’s creation is not known, nor is it known whether it was built on the site of an earlier pagan hillfort.
-In written sources, the castle Helme (Helmet) first appeared in 1412, although its building probably took place much earlier, probably in the first half of the fourteenth century.
+In records, the castle Helme (German Helmet) first appeared in 1412, although its building probably took place much earlier, probably in the first half of the fourteenth century.
 It stood in the center of the Livonian property of the Teutonic Order, on the road connecting Wenden and Fellin.

 In 1471 in the castle was imprisoned the Land Master of Livonia, Johann Waldhaus von Heerse, overthrown by the confreres.
 It is also known that in 1560, near the castle, the battle of Ermes took place, in which the Muscovite troops defeated the forces of the Livonian branch of the Teutonic Knights.
 In spite of this, the castle happily avoided major damages and went under Polish-Lithuanian rule.
 The end of the military history of the castle came in 1658, when Helme destroyed Russian troops raking the areas of southern Estonia.
 Since then, the castle remains in ruin.